eakhtiar/resume/README.md

 # resume
-This project is available for private, non-commercial use If you want it for commercial use, please contact at mailto:eakhtiar.me@gmail.com)
+This project is available for private, non-commercial use If you want it for commercial use, please contact at mail to: eakhtiar.me@gmail.com
 ------------------------------------------------------------------------------------

 By Royal University, a regular CV project is prepared for the final semester examination.